KxSystems/docs/docs/basics/peach.md

 To execute in parallel, start kdb+ with multiple slaves, using [`-s` in the command line](cmdline.md#-s-slaves), and (since V3.5) the [`\s`](syscmds.md#s-number-of-slaves) system command.

-Each Parallel iterates a unary iterable: the argument list of the derived function is divided between slave process for evaluation.
+Each Parallel iterates a unary value: the argument list of the derived function is divided between slave process for evaluation.

 The result of `m':[x]` is exactly the same as `m'[x]`.
 If no slave tasks are available, performance is the same as well.

 Syntax: `(f':) x`, `f':[x]`, `f peach x`

-where `f` is a unary iterable and the items of list `x` are in its domain.
+where `f` is a unary value and the items of list `x` are in its domain.

 ```q
 q)f:{sum exp x?1.0}